-If a student borrows Stafford loan funds to attend one school and then transfers to a new school, the new school is not permitted to certify a Stafford loan until it determines whether the student's new academic year will overlap with the final academic year in the program at the prior school.
+If a student borrows Stafford loan funds to attend one school and then transfers to a new school, the new school is not permitted to certify a Stafford loan until it determines whether the student's new academic year will overlap with the final academic year in the prior school.
 This requires the new school to determine the student's academic year in the prior school's program using either of the following methods:

 - Obtain documentation from the prior school about the academic year for the program in which the student was enrolled. - Make assumptions about the program's academic year at the prior school based on information obtained from the National Student Loan Data System (NSLDS).
-Schools that use this method must determine that the academic year for the program at the prior school ended on the later of the following: - 30 weeks after the first day of the most recent loan period listed. - The end date of the loan period for all loans made in the academic year.
+Schools that use this method must determine that the academic year for the program at the prior school ended on the later of the following:

+- 30 weeks after the first day of the most recent loan period listed. - The end date of the loan period for all loans made in the academic year.

 If the final academic year in the prior school's program does not overlap with the initial academic year in the new school's program, the new school may certify a Stafford loan for no more than the Stafford annual loan limit applicable to the student's grade level in the new program.
-If the final academic year in the prior school's program does overlap with the initial academic year in the new school may certify a Stafford loan for no more than the Stafford annual loan limit for the student's grade level in the new program does overlap with the initial academic year in the new school's program, the new school may certify a Stafford loan for no more than the Stafford annual loan limit for the student's grade level in the new program minus the Stafford loan amount the student received for the final academic year in the program at the prior school.
+If the final academic year in the prior school's program does overlap with the initial academic year in the new school's program, the new school may certify a Stafford loan for no more than the Stafford annual loan limit for the student's grade level in the new program minus the Stafford loan amount the student received for the final academic year in the program at the prior school.

-[Dear Guaranty Agency Director Letter March 16, 1994; 08-09 FSA Handbook, Volume 3, Chapter 5, pp. 3-86 to 3-89]
+[Dear Guaranty Agency Director Letter March 16, 1994; 08-09 FSA Handbook, Volume 3, Chapter 5, p.
+3-86 to 3-89]